 The need to use air conditioners and heaters can be further reduced by taking a conscious approach to how you shade and ventilate your home.

-By use fans and natural ventilation where possible you can keep inside spaces cooler.
+By using fans and natural ventilation where possible you can keep inside spaces cooler.

 By sealing any draughts and putting up curtains to trap night-time heat in winter you can reduce the need for heating in winter.